BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

 ### In Conclusion

 It is recommended to always use an *anonymous wrapper* for encapsulating code in its own namespace.
-This does not only protect code against name clashes, it also allows for better modularization of programs.
+This does not only protect code against name clashes, but it also allows for better modularization of programs.

 Additionally, the use of global variables is considered **bad practice**. **Any**